HodagStack/Atlas-Legis/README.md

 # Atlas-Legis

-**Atlas-Legis** is an interactive, browser-based map of U.S. law schools designed to make legal education geographically and visually modern.
+**Atlas Legis** is an interactive, browser-based map of U.S. law schools designed to make legal education geographically and visually modern.

 ## Overview

-Atlas-Legis allows users to explore ABA-accredited law schools through a dynamic mapping interface.
+Atlas Legis allows users to explore ABA-accredited law schools through a dynamic mapping interface.
 Users can pan, zoom, and interact with institutions in a way that traditional list-based or search-based websites do not support.

 In short, I wanted to create an easily-accessible, in-depth geographic map of U.S. law schools that prospective law students could use as a resource.